sph-mn/nihongo/readme.md

 `download/jouyou by stroke count.apkg` is the anki deck and `download/jouyou-by-stroke-count.csv` is the source data csv file.

 additionally included in this repository are
-* a single-page stroke-order lookup application at `download/kanji-viewer.html`. this html file can be downloaded and viewed in a browser but is also hosted [here](http://sph.mn/other/kanji-viewer.html).
+* a one file stroke-order lookup application at `download/kanji-viewer.html`. this html file can be downloaded and viewed in a browser but is also hosted [here](http://sph.mn/other/kanji-viewer.html).
 * under download/extras:
   * multiple-kanji-to-reading.csv: a list of multiple kanji and their shared reading
-  * jouyou-with-shared-readings.csv: a list of kanji and for each of its readings, the kanji that share the reading
+  * jouyou-with-shared-readings.csv: a list of kanji and for each of its readings the kanji that share the reading
   * writing-n5.csv: a jlpt n5 vocabulary list for practising writing for only words that include kanji with pronounciation in romaji, meaning and the word
   * writing-n5.apkg: an anki deck for the jlpt n5 vocabulary list for writing practice
   * kanji-radicals.csv